sutharsan3005/sml5202-sutharsan/aboutfrench.md

 <p> France is located in the Western Europe where Paris, is its capital.
 Below is an interactive media presentation showcasing France </p>

 <iframe src="https://h5p.org/h5p/embed/685176" width="899" height="531" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>

+<h1>  Execrise 2.0 - TEST YOUR KNOWLEDGE </h1>

+<p> This exercise will determine how much you know about France from the information you have learnt from Exercise 1.o.
+Please ensure to answer the questions to the best of your ability. </p>